sycyhy/gradle-intellij-annotationprocessing/README.md

 # gradle-intellij-annotationprocessing

-Sample project which shows that's it's possible to use any annotationprocessing stuff without any problems.
+Sample project which shows that it's possible to use any annotationprocessing stuff without any problems with gradle/intellij

 Currently it uses:
 * Lombok
 * Autovalue from google

-To enable annotation processing just run:
+To enable annotation processing in intellij just run:

 	./gradlew idea